 When choosing an app for your preschooler, read more than just the developer’s description of the app.
 Search for reviews from real users, and try it out yourself.
 At FamilyApp, we are not paid to promote any of the apps we recommend.
 However, we still advise you to try any apps yourself before letting your preschooler engage (and make sure your child can’t unknowingly buy features or engage in inappropriate activity).

 While apps may seem to be stepping up their coolness factor every year, enticing kids at younger ages, the best teacher will always be outside of a smartphone.
-Even activities as simple as a card game, playtime with blocks, workbook, coloring book, or social interactions on a playground can provide enrichment your child needs to prepare them for Kindergarten and the education system in general!
+Even activities as simple as a card game, playtime with blocks, a workbook, a coloring book, or social interactions on a playground can provide the enrichment your child needs to prepare them for Kindergarten and the education system in general!

-But we get it.
+But we get it!
 Sometimes, you’re at the grocery store and trying to avoid a meltdown close to naptime.
 Maybe you’re on a 10-hour road trip and need an hour or two of peace.
 Whatever your reason, sometimes having a portable and engaging activity can be a lifesaver.
 And educational games can have plenty of benefits, too!
 Especially if you tailor activities and games to your child’s needs.

 What Are the Best Free Preschool Apps?

-All that in mind, here are some of our favorite apps that can help supplement and nurture your little learner’s early education:
+With all that in mind, here are some of our favorite apps that can help supplement and nurture your little learner’s early education:

-Busy Shapes: This app is excellent for engaging fine motor skills for even the youngest app users.
+Busy Shapes — This app is excellent for engaging fine motor skills for even the youngest app users.
 With plenty of explore-to-learn activities based on Piaget’s theory of cognitive development, kids will learn about their world by manipulating and exploring it.
 It’s even great for the youngest users to play without crashing or accidentally swiping out of the app!